Differential K-theory and localization formula for $\eta$-invariants: Introduction

-Let's consider the $\eta$-invariant now.
-Originally, the $\eta$-invariant for Dirac operator is the spectral invariant introduced by Atiyah-Patodi-Singer (APS) \cite{APS75} as the boundary contribution in the course of establishing their famous APS index theorem for compact manifolds with boundary.
+Atiyah-Patodi-Singer \cite{APS75} developed an index theory for the Dirac operator on compact manifolds with boundary.
+Their index formula involves a contribution of the boundary, called $\eta$-invariant.
 Formally, it is equal to the number of positive eigenvalues of the Dirac operator minus the number of its negative eigenvalues.
-Cheeger-Simons \cite{CheegerS85} could give a formula in $\R/\Q$ for the $\eta$-invariant by using their differential characters, cf. also the recent work of Zhang \cite{Z05}.
-We notice that the $\eta$-invariant (or its family version: Bismut-Cheeger $\eta$-form \cite{BC89}) plays a similar role in differential K-theory as the holomorphic analytic torsion in Arakelov geometry.
-In particular, in Freed-Lott's index theorem \cite[Theorem 7.35]{FreedLott10} in differential K-theory, the embedding formula of Bismut-Zhang \cite[Theorem 2.2]{BZ93} for the $\eta$-invariant plays an important role.
-Various extension of Bismut-Zhang's embedding formula are recently established by B. Liu \cite{Liu2017} and later work.
+Cheeger-Simons \cite{CheegerS85} gave a formula in $\R/\Q$ for the $\eta$-invariant by using their differential characters, cf. also the work of Zhang \cite{Z05}.

+The $\eta$-invariant (and its families version, Bismut-Cheeger $\eta$-form \cite{BC89}) is the analytic counterpart of the direct image in differential $K$-theory (see e.g., \cite{Be09,Bunke2009,FreedLott10}).
+In particular, the embedding formula of Bismut-Zhang \cite[Theorem 2.2]{BZ93} for the $\eta$-invariants plays an important role in the proof of Freed-Lott's index theorem in differential $K$-theory \cite[Theorem 7.35]{FreedLott10}.
+Various extensions of Bismut-Zhang's embedding formula have been recently established by B. Liu \cite{Liu2017} and later work.

-In this paper, we will establish a version of the localization formula in differential K-theory, even there is some similarity with \cite[Theorem 4.4]{KRo01} in the final form, we need to apply totally different arguments.
-In certain sense for $S^1$-action, we get pointwise a relation of the equivariant $\eta$-invariant and its contribution on the fixed point set (its definition is an important part of the localization formula), modulo the values at $g\in S^1$ of rational functions with coefficients in $\Z$.
-By combining it with our recent result \cite{LM2018}, which is an extension of Goette's comparison formula for two kinds of equivariant $\eta$-invariants \cite{Goette00}, we finally conclude our main result: except a finite set on the circle $S^1$, the difference of the equivariant $\eta$-invariant and its contribution on the fixed point set is the restriction of a rational function of $g\in S^1$ with coefficients in $\Z$.
-It seems that our result is the first geometric application of differential K-theory.
+In this paper we will establish a localization formula in differential $K$-theory.
+Our result is formally similar to \cite[Theorem 4.4]{KRo01}, but we employ here totally different arguments.
+For $S^1$-actions we get a pointwise identification between the equivariant $\eta$-invariant and the fixed point set contribution to the $\eta$-invariant, modulo a rational function with integral coefficients.
+The definition of the fixed point set contribution is actually an important part of the localization formula.
+By combining this identification with our recent extension \cite{LM2018} of Goette's comparison formula for two kinds of equivariant $\eta$-invariants \cite{Goette00} we finally conclude our main result: the difference of the equivariant $\eta$-invariant and its fixed point set contribution, as a function on the complement of a finite subset of $S^1$, is the restriction of a rational function on $S^1$ with integral coefficients.
+It seems that our result is the first geometric application of differential $K$-theory.